jacobwang925/NeSO/README.md

 **Note:** remember to change the path while loading trained models.

+## Acknowledgement

+The PDE solver and Monte Carlo simulation are adapted from the simulation in the paper ["Orthogonal Modal Representation in Long-Term Risk Quantification for Dynamic Multi-Agent Systems"](https://ieeexplore.ieee.org/document/10816487).
+We appreciate the authors for sharing their code with us.

 ## Citation

 If you find our work helpful, please consider citing our paper.